erxes/erxes/README.md

 </p>

-Achieving growth and unity within your company is possible with erxes, because it is:
+Achieving growth and unity within your company is possible with erxes because it is: